 - Cook Times: A KDS can manage cook times and helps ensure that food is sent out at the optimum temperature and freshness.

-- Recipes/Ingredients: Staff can double check recipes, preparation procedures, and even manage quality control.
+- Recipes/Ingredients: Staff can double-check recipes, preparation procedures, and even manage quality control.

 - Routing Capabilities: This feature sends each food item to the correct kitchen station.

-Benefits Of A Kitchen Display System
+7 Benefits To Using A Digital Kitchen Display

 - Environmentally Friendly